Before I found out I was Autistic, I was a punk

-As a lonely and misfit teenager, I was naturally drawn to alternative subcultures like punk and goth.
+As an isolated and misfit teenager, I was naturally drawn to alternative subcultures like punk and goth.
 The music captured the alienation I felt and was a cathartic outlet for my angst.
-Looking up to badass alternative musicians also gave me the strength and resilience to always get back up after facing major setbacks in life.
+I often looked up to badass alternative musicians, who gave me the strength and resilience to always get back up after facing major setbacks in life.

 Alternative music was pretty much the only thing I could relate to in this world, so it defined a huge part of my identity before I discovered I was Autistic.

-The ethos of punk also deeply resonated with me.
+The ethos of punk has also always deeply resonated with me.
 It wasn’t until later in life that I realised why.
-Here are a few ways in which I feel the punk ethos parallels with Autistic traits and the Neurodivergent community…
+Here are a few ways in which I feel the punk ethos has parallels with Autistic traits and the Neurodivergent community…

 Non-conformity